ariostas/PhD_Defense/README.md

 This is the source code for the presentation I made for my PhD defense.
 I used [Manim](https://www.manim.community/) to make the animations, and I put them together into slides using [Manim Editor](https://docs.editor.manim.community/).

+The final product of this code can be found at [this page](https://ariostas.github.io/PhD_Defense/).

 This code was written in only a couple of weeks, so it is far from ideal and the quality is not representative of my work.
 It is also not very user-friendly, but I have included a rough guide for how to set everything up.
 This repository is mainly meant to be used as an example gallery for people who are starting to use Manim.

 ## Generating the slides